parzivar/Franka-Research-3-Robot-Simulation-with-Xbox-Controller-Integration-in-MuJoCo/README.md

 # Intro:
 This package provide a simple Franka arm and Robotiq Gripper simulator written in Mujoco.
-It includes a state-based and a vision-based Franka lift cube task environment.
+It includes a state-based and a vision-based Franka gear assembly task with xbox controller environment.

-# Installation:
+tion:
-- Fcd into `franka_sim`.
+- cd into `franka_sim`.
 - In your conda environment, run `pip install -e .` to install this package.
 - run `pip install -r requirements.txt` to install sim dependencies.